 When you are taking your boat out of the water, start by draining all the water out of it, including removing drain plugs and emptying live wells, then use the vacuum to suck out any remaining water.
 Give both the outside and inside a good going-over with either the brush or vacuum, whichever works best for your craft.
 The video below walks you through the steps.

-Funded through a U.S. Department of the Interior.
-A WISC interagency advisory team determined where to place units like the Steamboat Rock unit.
+These units were funded through a U.S. Department of the Interior and a WISC interagency advisory team determined where to place the units.
 In addition to WDFW, that team included Washington State Parks, U.S. National Parks Service, Tribal governments, and local jurisdictions including the Chelan, Douglas, and Grant County Public Utility Districts, as well as Chelan and Okanogan Counties.
-The system is one of several in the process of installation as part of a pilot project to test these machines throughout the Columbia River basin.
-There is currently another, although smaller, one at the Ringold Springs Access Area near Basin City in Franklin County, and another will open for use soon at the Kettle Falls Marina in Stevens County.
+These systems are just two of several in the process of installation as part of a pilot project to test these machines throughout the Columbia River basin.
+There is currently another, although smaller, one at the Ringold Springs Access Area near Basin City in Franklin County.
 WDFW and WISC also have a trailer mounted unit available for short-term loan for use at events like fishing tournaments.

 If there isn’t a CD3 unit at your preferred access area, you can still do your part.
 Just follow the steps below.

 Infestations of plants like milfoil and organisms such as zebra and quagga mussels can cost millions of dollars to manage once they get into our waters.
 While these steps might add a little time to your process, in the long term they save us all tax money and can keep your favorite water body healthy for your next trip.